 Did a long circle of the Grand Canyon several years ago and would love to have run in numerous locations around there.

 Have a 9 mile trail race on Sunday through mud and hills and woods

 ― groovypanda, Friday, 8 November 2019 08:51 (three months ago) link

 i tried a trail that was too hard to run up much, and too dangerous/difficult to read run down much, and i’m sorta but not really a newb. but i didnt realize how hard it would be.
 Really fun though.

 ― and i approve this message (Hunt3r), Saturday, 9 November 2019 03:17 (three months ago) link

 I ran a 5k a couple weeks back. have been trying to get up to this for about two years, but it took until this summer for me to become really addicted to running.
 I love it so much now -- yesterday I ran in freezing weather, because it was my run day and I just can't stand to miss it. how long is long enough to work up to a half-marathon? because I really wanna get there.

-― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Saturday, 9 November 2019 23:20 (four days ago) link
+― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Saturday, 9 November 2019 23:20 (three months ago) link

 id say go for the 6k first see how you feel

 ― lag∞n, Saturday, 9 November 2019 23:23 (three months ago) link